Breina/idrac_power_monitor/README.md

 For this to work, the Redfish service must be running on it.

-Tested on iDrac 7 and 8 on multiple Dell PowerEdge servers.
+Tested on iDRAC 7 and 8 on multiple Dell PowerEdge servers.

 ## Screenshots